check-spelling/check-spelling-docs/Feature:-Update-expect-command-line.md

 - [x] Switch reported shell script / logged shell script to use this script instead

-### Distant goals

-* Support a version that would work on Windows.
-(This might just work)
+- [x] Support running on Windows

 ## Design choices

-* I think that the Windows goal means the script itself would want to be pure `perl`, and the program would be run as `perl update-check-spelling.pl ARGS...`
+* The Windows goal means the script itself would want to be pure `perl`, and the program would be run as `perl apply.pl ARGS...`

-* Retrieving the data will assume `gh` is present and possibly authorized (for private repositories).
+* Retrieving the data will assume `gh` is present and authorized (`gh` insists on being logged in for most (all?) operations).
 * Retrieving the script will assume `curl` is present to have it retrieve the script.
-* I'll unconditionally replace the script each time it runs, if run from a file it can check to see if it's stale.
+* I'll unconditionally replace the script each time it runs, if run from a file it will check to see if it's stale.

 ## Status

 - [x] `prerelease` generates something like `curl -L 'https://raw.githubusercontent.com/check-spelling/check-spelling/prerelease/apply.pl' |
 perl - 'https://github.com/check-spelling/lit/actions/runs/3319354094/attempts/1'`
-- [ ] `prerelease` talk-to-bot can't handle such a url
+- [x] `prerelease` talk-to-bot can handle such a url
-  - [ ] `prerelease` needs to validate that the url corresponds to its PR
+  - [x] `prerelease` needs to validate that the url corresponds to its PR
-  - [ ] `prerelease` needs to consume the url (and handle errors)
+  - [x] `prerelease` needs to consume the url (and handle errors)
-- [ ] `prerelease` will need to generate comments of this form
+- [x] `prerelease` will need to generate comments of this form